joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

 The marks you give to a particular habit will depend on your situation and your goals.
 For someone who is trying to lose weight, eating a bagel with peanut butter every morning might be a bad habit.
 For someone who is trying to bulk up and add muscle, the same behavior might be a good habit.
 It all depends on what you’re working toward.*

+- "Word": Bagel
+  - "Lemma": Bagel
+  - "Pronunciation": /ˈbeɪɡəl/
+  - "POS": Noun
+  - "Definition": A dense bread roll in the shape of a ring, made by boiling dough and then baking it.
+  - "Translation": 贝果
+  - "Context": For someone who is trying to lose weight, eating a bagel with peanut butter every morning might be a bad habit.
+  - "Context_translation": 对于试图减肥的人来说，每天早上吃一个涂有花生酱的贝果可能是一个坏习惯。
+- "Word": Bulk up
+  - "Lemma": Bulk up
+  - "Pronunciation": /bʌlk ʌp/
+  - "POS": Phrasal Verb
+  - "Definition": To become larger in body size, particularly through gaining more muscle mass.
+  - "Translation": 增加体重，增肌
+  - "Context": For someone who is trying to bulk up and add muscle,
+  - "Context_translation": 对于那些试图增加体重和肌肉的人来说，

 Scoring your habits can be a bit more complex for another reason as well.
 The labels “good habit” and “bad habit” are slightly inaccurate.
 There are no good habits or bad habits.
 There are only effective habits.
 That is, effective at solving problems.
 All habits serve you in some way—even the bad ones—which is why you repeat them.
 For this exercise, categorize your habits by how they will benefit you in the long run.
 Generally speaking, good habits will have net positive outcomes.
 Bad habits have net negative outcomes.
 Smoking a cigarette may reduce stress right now (that’s how it’s serving you), but it’s not a healthy long-term behavior.

+- "Word": Scoring
+  - "Lemma": Score
+  - "Pronunciation": /ˈskɔːrɪŋ/
+  - "POS": Verb (present participle)
+  - "Definition": To gain (a point, goal, etc.) in a game or contest; to evaluate or rate something or someone.
+  - "Translation": 评分，打分
+  - "Context": Scoring your habits can be a bit more complex for another reason as well.
+  - "Context_translation": 出于另一个原因，对你的习惯进行评分可能会更复杂一些。

 If you’re still having trouble determining how to rate a particular habit, here is a question I like to use: “Does this behavior help me become the type of person I wish to be?
 Does this habit cast a vote for or against my desired identity?”
 Habits that reinforce your desired identity are usually good.
 Habits that conflict with your desired identity are usually bad.

+- "Word": Rate
+  - "Lemma": Rate
+  - "Pronunciation": /reɪt/
+  - "POS": Verb
+  - "Definition": To assign a standard or value to (something) according to a particular scale.
+  - "Translation": 评价，评级
+  - "Context": If you’re still having trouble determining how to rate a particular habit,
+  - "Context_translation": 如果你仍然在困扰如何评价一个特定的习惯，
+- "Word": Cast
+  - "Lemma": Cast
+  - "Pronunciation": /kɑːst/
+  - "POS": Verb
+  - "Definition": To throw something forcefully in a specific direction; to assign a role in a play or film; to shape molten metal by pouring it into a mould; or, metaphorically, to contribute or assign something in a particular way.
+  - "Translation": 投，投射
+  - "Context": Does this habit cast a vote for or against my desired identity?
+  - "Context_translation": 这个习惯是在为我期望的身份投赞成票还是反对票？
+- "Word": Reinforce
+  - "Lemma": Reinforce
+  - "Pronunciation": /ˌriː.ɪnˈfɔːs/
+  - "POS": Verb
+  - "Definition": To strengthen or support, especially with additional personnel or material.
+  - "Translation": 加强，强化
+  - "Context": Habits that reinforce your desired identity are usually good.
+  - "Context_translation": 加强你期望身份的习惯通常是好的。

 As you create your Habits Scorecard, there is no need to change anything at first.
 The goal is to simply notice what is actually going on.
 Observe your thoughts and actions without judgment or internal criticism.
 Don’t blame yourself for your faults.
 Don’t praise yourself for your successes.

+- "Word": Criticism
+  - "Lemma": Criticism
+  - "Pronunciation": /ˈkrɪtɪsɪzəm/
+  - "POS": Noun
+  - "Definition": The expression of disapproval of someone or something on the basis of perceived faults or mistakes.
+  - "Translation": 批评
+  - "Context": Observe your thoughts and actions without judgment or internal criticism.
+  - "Context_translation": 观察你的思想和行动，不带判断或内心的批评。

 If you eat a chocolate bar every morning, acknowledge it, almost as if you were watching someone else.
 Oh, how interesting that they would do such a thing.
 If you binge-eat, simply notice that you are eating more calories than you should.
 If you waste time online, notice that you are spending your life in a way that you do not want to.

 The first step to changing bad habits is to be on the lookout for them.
 If you feel like you need extra help, then you can try Pointing-and-Calling in your own life.
 Say out loud the action that you are thinking of taking and what the outcome will be.
 If you want to cut back on your junk food habit but notice yourself grabbing another cookie, say out loud, “I’m about to eat this cookie, but I don’t need it.
 Eating it will cause me to gain weight and hurt my health.”

 Hearing your bad habits spoken aloud makes the consequences seem more real.
 It adds weight to the action rather than letting yourself mindlessly slip into an old routine.
 This approach is useful even if you’re simply trying to remember a task on your to-do list.
 Just saying out loud, “Tomorrow, I need to go to the post office after lunch,” increases the odds that you’ll actually do it.
 You’re getting yourself to acknowledge the need for action—and that can make all the difference.

+- "Word": Acknowledge
+  - "Lemma": Acknowledge
+  - "Pronunciation": /əkˈnɒlɪdʒ/
+  - "POS": Verb
+  - "Definition": To accept, admit, or recognize something, or the truth or existence of something.
+  - "Translation": 承认，确认
+  - "Context": If you eat a chocolate bar every morning, acknowledge it.
+  - "Context_translation": 如果你每天早上都吃一块巧克力，就要承认这一点。

 The process of behavior change always starts with awareness.
 Strategies like Pointing-and-Calling and the Habits Scorecard are focused on getting you to recognize your habits and acknowledge the cues that trigger them, which makes it possible to respond in a way that benefits you.